 Signs of illness masquerading as fear:

-[Signs Your Indoor Cat Is Stressed (And How to Help)] — For older rescue cats, what presents as fear-based withdrawal can sometimes be masking the cognitive or physical vulnerabilities we’ve explored in our senior cat health guide — including cognitive dysfunction, arthritic pain, or systemic illness.
+If fear is part of a wider behavior pattern, compare it with the signs your indoor cat is stressed. — For older rescue cats, what presents as fear-based withdrawal can sometimes be masking the cognitive or physical vulnerabilities we’ve explored in our senior cat health guide — including cognitive dysfunction, arthritic pain, or systemic illness.
 A senior rescue cat who is hiding persistently should have a veterinary examination to rule out medical causes alongside behavioral socialization protocols.

 Self-directed trauma: